caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?) & remove the losers from the "still alive" teams"

+    - add-on: make the alive / not alive update automatically without needing to reboot the app

 - color players red if dead throughout

 - Add position & hover to see the owners (idk if that's possible)